top of page

 Online Quizzes

 The last idea is one that I learned about from my students.
 Kahoots! are multiple-choice, game-based quizzes.
-Players participate simultaneously on their own devices or on a shared screen.
+Players participate simultaneously on their own devices or a shared screen.
 There are several different membership plans, but even the basic, free plan allows you to search through the games created by others and make your own!

-In the game that I created below, I loaded the questions and answers with /s/ and /z/ words.
+In the articulation game that I created below, I loaded the questions and answers with /s/ and /z/ words.
 That's some sneaky SLP magic, right there.

 Kahoots as an articulation therapy activity for older students

 One quick honorable mention– my friend and colleague Stacey at My Teletherapy Room shares about a Chrome extension called Weava.
-It's a great tool for highlighting a specific target sound on a page of text (such as an online article), which is a very functional activity for older students!
+It's a great tool for highlighting a specific target sound on a page of text (such as an online article), which is a very functional activity for older kids!

 📌 Got a speech therapy board on Pinterest?
 SAVE the love ❤️